 What is all this about Ripples on Google Plus and how do they affect Social Media SEO?
 Ripples are a valuable tool for determining how well a particular piece of content is performing.
 Understanding your post ripples will help you to understand how to format your message to reach the largest number of consumers for your content.
+This will increase the impact your content may have on your social media followers.

 Using Social Media signals is one of the items that a lot of Social Media experts believe can positively affect search engine rankings. there are social media seo tips all over Google + and while they are all valid and show some progress.
 Mark Traphagen has performed an experiment that shows some strong correlation.